maath9826/gu-website-new/codebase.md

 This is a binary file of the type: Image

 # public\images\partners\1.png

 This is a binary file of the type: Image

-# public\images\home\statistics.jpg

-This is a binary file of the type: Image

-# public\images\home\faq-icon.svg

-This is a file of the type: SVG Image

-# public\images\home\apps.png

-This is a binary file of the type: Image